kmcho2019/EECE667-TermProject-Placement/doc/GuideLine.md

 If you use another idea from outside of your own, then annotate on the code where the idea is from.

 You can use external libraries, only for pure math (ex. `fft`, `matrix solver`, etc).
-If you want to use an external library, then please let TA know what you will use through `piazza`.
+If you want to use an external library, then please let TA know what you will use.

 #### How to Build